praj2408/Machine-Learning-Notes/Classification Metrics/README.md

 10. **Doesn't Account for Costs and Benefits**: The confusion matrix doesn't consider the specific costs and benefits associated with different types of classification errors.
 In some applications, misclassifying certain instances may have more significant consequences than others.

+## Restrictions of Precision

+1. **Doesn't Consider All Relevant Information**: Precision solely focuses on the true positives and false positives and doesn't take into account true negatives and false negatives.
+This means it provides a limited view of the overall performance of the model, particularly in situations where true negatives or false negatives are of significance.

+2. **Sensitive to Class Imbalance**: Precision can be affected by class imbalance.
+In imbalanced datasets where one class significantly outnumbers the other, achieving high precision may be relatively easy by predicting the majority class as negative for most instances.
+However, this may not be a meaningful or useful model in practice.

+3. **May Sacrifice Recall**: In some cases, optimizing for high precision may lead to lower recall.
+Precision and recall have an inverse relationship; as you increase precision, you often decrease recall and vice versa.
+Finding the right balance between precision and recall is important, as excessively high precision at the expense of recall may result in missed relevant instances.

+4. **Threshold Sensitivity**: Precision is sensitive to the choice of classification threshold.
+Adjusting the threshold can significantly impact the precision of a model's predictions.
+Therefore, precision should be considered in conjunction with other metrics, such as the F1 score, when determining the optimal threshold for a specific application.

+5. **May Not Indicate Model's Overall Performance**: High precision doesn't necessarily imply that the model is performing well overall.
+It's possible to achieve high precision with a model that has poor overall predictive ability if it is overly conservative in making positive predictions.

+6. **Ignores True Negatives**: Precision doesn't provide any information about true negatives, which are correctly predicted negative instances.
+In some applications, both positive and negative predictions are equally important, and a comprehensive evaluation metric, like the F1 score or the Matthews Correlation Coefficient (MCC), might be more appropriate.

+7. **Doesn't Consider Consequences of Errors**: Precision treats false positives and false negatives equally.
+Depending on the application, these errors may have different consequences.
+Precision may not provide insight into the specific costs or benefits associated with these errors.

+8. **Not Suitable for Applications with Varying Importance of Positives**: In applications where the importance or value of correctly identifying positive instances varies, precision alone may not be sufficient.
+You might need to consider other metrics that account for this variation.

+9. **Dependent on Class Definitions**: Precision can be influenced by how the positive class is defined.
+Modifying the class definition can impact the precision score.

+##